ganeti/ganeti/man/ganeti-extstorage-interface.rst

     this value to ``originstname+X`` where ``X`` is the instance's name.

 VOL_CNAME
-    The name of the Disk config object (optional).
+    The human-readable name of the Disk config object (optional).

 VOL_UUID
     The uuid of the Disk config object.